Table of Contents

 The Federal Bureau of Prison (BOP) manages all inmate records for people incarcerated in federal prisons throughout the United States.
 Anyone who violates federal law and is sent to prison has a criminal record that is a collaboration of everything that has happened to them since they were arrested.

 These records will include the person’s name and any aliases they use, their age, race, gender, release date, and where they are being detained.
-These records are updated daily and are publicly accessible so you can search and find someone using just their name.
+These records are updated daily and are publicly accessible so you can perform federal inmate search with pictures and find someone using just their name.

 The BOP keeps an extensive database maintained on every federally incarcerated inmate.
-You can use this inmate locator system to find someone and the facility they are held in, if you want to visit or send them money.
+You can use a federal inmate locator system to find federal inmate case information and the facility prisoners are held in, if you want to visit or send them money.

 You can also use online search portals to search for a federal inmate and get a report including their entire criminal history, all charges, offenses, sentences, and other jail stays.